-In a recent Forbes.com article Scott Davis describes how Toyota repaired its reputation following the bout of recalls that sent it plummeting in 2009 and 2010.
+In a recent Forbes.com article Scott Davis described how Toyota repaired its reputation following the bout of recalls that sent it plummeting in 2009 and 2010.
 The automaker employed a series of innovative social media strategies to engage with its customers on a personal level.

 That approach clearly paid off, as Harris Interactive’s latest Reputational Quotient survey, published in February, ranks Toyota as the company with the most-improved reputation.

 Simply building a presence in social media isn’t enough.
 AT&T, for example, implemented an extensive social media customer service strategy aimed at rehabilitating its tarnished reputation.
-But that move, along with other improvements, hasn’t been able to counter larger issues of trust and transparency, such as its failed merger with T-Mobile and throttling of some unlimited data plans.

 The factors that separate an effective strategy from a failed one can be difficult to generalize.
 The best strategies seem to be tailor-made for a company, its customers, and the problems it is facing.
 Davis summed it up nicely: “Reputation is something that is both fragile yet resilient.
 The ability to spring back when it’s damaged takes a keen understanding of the factors and attitudes that shape a reputation to begin with.”